Willie169/Android-Non-Root/README.md

 ### Termux:Styling

-Termux:Styling can be installed from F-Droid: <https://f-droid.org/packages/com.termux.styling>.
+Termux:Styling (`com.termux.styling`) can be installed from F-Droid: <https://f-droid.org/packages/com.termux.styling>.

 This plugin for Termux provides beautiful color schemes and powerline-ready fonts to customize the appearance of the terminal.